rapiddweller/rapiddweller-benerator-ce/doc/command_line_tools.md

 ## Benerator

-benerator expects a descriptor file name as the only command line parameter, e.g. on Windows systems
+Benerator expects a descriptor file name as the only command line parameter, e.g. on Windows systems

 <div class="termy">
 ```bash